moopenmogov/documents/README.md

 ## Product vision: Next Generation Contract Authoring

 This README is a collaboration between AI and Moti: the AI is the primary author; Moti is the editor.
-For materials authored purely by Moti, see the `productus-maximus` folder.
+For materials authored purely by Moti, see the `READmeHUMAN` folder.

 ### What’s inside (overview)
 - **Summary**: what the product does and why it exists